Akira-Arai/vanuc/README.md

 $$B_k = {M_k}^2 \otimes psf^2$$

-Where the expected value $\mu$ is estimated by the generalized least squares method based on multiple voxel data in a neighborhood, and the VANUC program considers the variance-covariance matrix $\mathbf{\Omega}$ as $\sigma^2 \mathbf{I}$ for simplicity:
+Where the expected value "μ" is estimated by the generalized least squares method based on multiple voxel data in a neighborhood, and the VANUC program considers the variance-covariance matrix "**Ω**" as "σ<sup>2</sup>**I**" for simplicity:

 $$\begin{align}\mathbf{\hat{\mu}} &= (\mathbf{RSF}^T \mathbf{\Omega}^{-1} \mathbf{RSF} + \lambda^2 \mathbf{I})^{-1} \mathbf{RSF}^T \mathbf{\Omega}^{-1} \mathbf{G}\\
 &= (\mathbf{RSF}^T \mathbf{RSF} + \lambda^2 \sigma^2 \mathbf{I})^{-1} \mathbf{RSF}^T \mathbf{G} \end{align}$$

-The variance of the probability distribution $\sigma^2$ is considered to be constant within the tissue region, and is estimated from the variance $s^2$ of the pixel values within each region in the image $G$ , using a principle similar to the GTM method described above:
+The variance of the probability distribution "σ<sup>2</sup>" is considered to be constant within the tissue region, and is estimated from the variance "s<sup>2</sup>" of the pixel values within each region in the image "G" , using a principle similar to the GTM method described above:

 $$\mathbf{\hat{V}} = \mathbf{A^{-1}} \mathbf{S}, A_{i,j} = \dfrac{\displaystyle \sum M_i B_j}{\displaystyle \sum M_i}, $$